 Let’s talk about one of my favourite subjects… moulding!
 I followed the transformation of the dining room by Dabito from Old Brand New from the Spring 2017 One Room Challenge.
 That was the first time I really loved a yellow space!
 (He recently painted his laundry closet yellow too).
 Another amazing example of yellow moulding is in the casing in the image on the right.
 The sunny yellow kitchen by Hendricks Churchill echoes the colour of the entry into the space.
 I love that idea!
 (And it’s a repeated element in that house, which is also yellow btw).

 Convinced that you need yellow in your life, but not sure which hue will work for you?
 Chris Loves Julia’s playroom on the left uses a much more subtle yellow hue, and I love the matching striped wallpaper.
 By comparison, Stephanie of Casa Watkins Living painted her basement “Saffron Strands”, a deeper and more saturated yellow.
 It really works with her blue sofas and other colourful accents.

 Yellow in my Space(s)

 In our old house, yellow was the last colour we painted!
-I looked at our striped accent wall mural and knew that we were missing it.
+I looked at our striped accent wall mural and knew that we were missing some yellow.

-It took me a few tries to get the perfect shade of yellow, and looking back on the photos I can’t believe how sweet Félix’s nursery turned out.
-We only had that nursery for a few months before we moved, and even though we used almost all the furniture, it’s just not the same.
+It took me a few tries to get the perfect shade of yellow and looking back on the photos I can’t believe how sweet Félix’s nursery turned out.
+We only had that nursery for a few months before we moved, but I hope the new owners liked my space (compared to some of my other bold choices, ha).